- Home

 The Assessor's primary responsibility is to find the fair market value of your property, so that you and other taxpayers may contribute a fair share of support for the community services you receive.

 For these services to continue, other agencies, as well as the town, must levy taxes.
-Here again, state laws define the powers of these taxing agencies and the kinds of properties that are exempt from taxes, such as schools and churches.
+Here again, state laws define the powers of these taxing agencies and the kinds of properties that are exempt from taxes, such as schools and churches, or have a special process of valuation such as utilities, residences in commercial districts, farmland, etc.

 The tax rate is calculated by simply dividing the amount of taxes needed by the total assessed value of all taxable property in the Town.

 Once the rate is set, the assessed value of your property is used to determine your portion of the levy.
 The tax rate when multiplied by the assessed value of your property, equals what you owe in taxes -- your tax bill.
-The tax rate is often expressed in terms of dollars per thousand.
+The tax rate is often expressed in terms of dollars, per thousand dollars of the assessed valuation (ex: a property gets taxed $17.60 per every $1,000.00 dollars assessed).

 The entire taxation process requires the cooperation of several parts of Town government.
 The Assessor sets the value of your property.
-The Board of Selectmen and the New Hampshire Department of Revenue Administration determine the cost of Town services, thereby establishing the tax rate necessary to generate funds for these services.
+The Town Council and other taxing agencies, overseen by the New Hampshire Department of Revenue Administration, determine the cost of services thereby establishing the tax rate necessary to generate funds for these services.

 The Assessor must maintain accurate maps identifying each parcel of land in the city.
 So there are no omissions, and great care is taken to insure that these maps are kept up to date.

-The Assessor maintains close coordination with other town offices to keep informed of building activity.
+The Assessor maintains close coordination with town, county, and state offices to keep informed of name and parcel changes, Planning Board and Zoning Board of Appeals decisions, and building activity.

 Finally, constant attention must be given to businesses that sell, move, or come into the town to insure that all property receives an equitable assessment.